MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/adopt-paas.md

 1. A search and retrieval mechanism exposes data from several data sources in a way that ensures that the data can be consumed by AI apps.
 1. A generative AI model endpoint creates a response based on the user query and grounding data.

-For more information, see [Guide to designing and developing a RAG solution](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide).
+For more information, see [Designing and developing a RAG solution](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide).

 Here are the high-level choices you need to make when you create a generative AI application in Azure:

 - *Pick a generative AI platform.* To deploy and consume a generative AI model endpoint, you need a generative AI platform.
-Depending on your needs, you can use either [Azure AI Studio](/azure/ai-studio/what-is-ai-studio) or Azure OpenAI Service as the default and use Azure OpenAI if you just need to access OpenAI models.
+Depending on your needs, you can use either [Azure AI Studio](/azure/ai-studio/what-is-ai-studio) or Azure OpenAI Service.
 Azure AI Studio provides a code-first development experience.
 You get access to a wide variety of generative AI models and built-in development tools, such as prompt flow, fine-tuning, model evaluation, content safety filters, and tracing.
 Azure OpenAI gives you access to OpenAI models and is a good starting point if you just want to use those models.

 - *Pick an orchestrator.* Popular generative AI orchestrators include Microsoft [Semantic Kernel](/semantic-kernel/overview/), [Prompt flow](https://microsoft.github.io/promptflow/index.html), and [LangChain](https://python.langchain.com/v0.2/docs/integrations/platforms/microsoft/).
 Semantic Kernel easily integrates with Azure services.
 LangChain is likely to have easier extensibility outside of the Microsoft ecosystem.

 - *Pick a search and knowledge retrieval mechanism.* To ground generative AI models, you need to create an index or vector database to search and retrieve the most relevant grounding data.
-Use Azure AI Search to create traditional and vector indexes from various [data sources](/azure/search/search-indexer-overview#supported-data-sources), perform [data chunking](/azure/search/vector-search-integrated-vectorization), and use [multiple query types](/azure/search/search-query-overview#types-of-queries).
-Azure AI Search gives you the best results unless you have your data already in structured format in any of the other data store.
+Use Azure AI Search to create traditional and vector indexes from various [data sources](/azure/search/search-indexer-overview#supported-data-sources), perform [data chunking](/azure/search/vector-search-integrated-vectorization), and implement [multiple query types](/azure/search/search-query-overview#types-of-queries).
+Azure AI Search provides the best results unless you have your data already in structured format in any of the other data stores.
 If your data is in a database or datastore that supports vector databases and vector search, consider using the database functionality.
 For example, [Azure Cosmos DB](/azure/cosmos-db/vector-database), [Azure Database for PostgreSQL,](/azure/postgresql/flexible-server/how-to-use-pgvector) and [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview-vector-similarity).

-- *Choose a data source for grounding data.* For unstructured data like images, audio, videos, and large datasets, use Azure Blob Storage for hosting grounding data.
+- *Choose a data source for grounding data.* For unstructured data like images, audio, video, and large datasets, use Azure Blob Storage to host grounding data.
 Alternatively, you can use databases supported by [Azure AI Search](/azure/search/search-indexer-overview#supported-data-sources) or [vector databases](/dotnet/ai/conceptual/vector-databases#available-vector-database-solutions).

 - *Pick an application platform.* Use the Azure [compute decision tree](/azure/architecture/guide/technology-choices/compute-decision-tree) to pick the right application platform for your application.

 - *Choose the right compute.* For Azure AI Studio and Azure Machine Learning, you need compute resources to build, evaluate, inference, or fine-tune your AI models and prompt flows.
 GPUs should be the default for most AI workloads.
 They're ideal for deep learning, complex matrix operations, and large datasets.
-Consider CPUs for data preprocessing tasks or training machine learning models on small datasets.
+Consider CPUs for data preprocessing tasks or for training machine learning models on small datasets.
 You might want to use CPUs to reserve your GPU quota.

 - *Get implementation guidance.* Microsoft has detailed implementation guidance and deployable assets for creating enhanced-security generative AI applications.
 Use this guidance as a baseline and adapt the baseline to your needs.
 (See the following table.)